Introduction to ethics

 At least since the 4th century BC, it has been central to ethical inquiry what it is to be a good person.
 In this line of though, a morally good person is someone with the right character disposition; some character traits should be cultivated while others should be discarded.
 For instance, Aristotle, who is one of the most important thinkers in Western history, held that what matters to morality is to flourish as a human being and to lead a good life.

 He argued that one must be virtuous to flourish and lead a good life.
-Among the most important virtues are kindness, courage, generosity, self-discipline, patience, honesty, tolerance, compassion, and fairness.
+Among the most important virtues are courage, temperance, truthfulness, modesty, and friendliness.
 Furthermore, to flourish one must possess practical wisdom, which is to have the capacity to recognize the importance of different features of a situation, and to identify what is virtuous with regard to them.
 Thus, Aristotelian ethics, or virtue ethics, focus on proper character traits.
 Moral actions and states of affairs are explained by reference to character dispositions.
 Good people perform good actions and develop good relationships, and a state of affairs is good if it is comprised of or constituted by virtuous beings.

 Concerns about conceptual valuables